 - Osteophyte removal: During the surgery, bony growths are removed.

-- Corpectomy: This procedure involves removing the disk between the vertebrae.
+- Corpectomy: This procedure involves removing a vertebral body along with disks between the vertebrae.

 What Are the Risks of Spinal Decompression Surgery?